CodingWithLuis/.dotfiles/README.md

 - [glepnir/lspsaga.nvim](https://github.com/glepnir/lspsaga.nvim): A light-weight lsp plugin based on neovim's built-in lsp with a highly performant UI

+- [folke/trouble.nvim](https://github.com/folke/trouble.nvim): A pretty diagnostics, references, telescope results, quickfix and location list to help you solve all the trouble your code is causing

 - [gbprod/phpactor.nvim](https://github.com/gbprod/phpactor.nvim): Lua version of the Phpactor vim plugin, PHP code actions and more.

 ### Sessions